UIUC-iSchool-DataViz/spring2019online/week13/index.md

   * This <a href="corg_website_files/index.idyll" download>index.idyll file</a>.
   * And <a href="https://uiuc-ischool-dataviz.github.io/spring2019online/week11/images/imgcropped.png" download>this image</a>.

+For volume rendering in Python we'll be using:
+  * This tiny cosmology <a href="http://yt-project.org/data/enzo_tiny_cosmology.tar.gz">dataset</a>

 ### We will build to:

  * This final [index.idyll file](corg_website_files/prep/index.idyll)